-HKEX ESG Reporting Guide General Disclosures Policy & Procedures Explanation/Reference section B6 Product Responsibility Information on: the policies; and compliance and material non-compliance with relevant standards, rules and regulations on health and safety, advertising, labeling and privacy matters relating to products and services provided and methods of redress.
-Employee Handbook Quality Assurance Department - Testing and Production Procedures Customer Complaint and Return Procedure Product Fail Management Procedures OUR OPERATION - Customer Satisfaction, Customer Privacy, Intellectual Property, Product Responsibility and Safety B7 Anti-corruption Information on: - the policies; and - compliance and material non-compliance with relevant standards, rules and regulations on bribery, extortion, fraud and money laundering.
-Employee Handbook OUR WORKPLACE - Business Conduct B8 Community Investment Policies on community engagement to understand the community's needs where it operates and to ensure its activities take into consideration communities' interests.
-OUR COMMUNITY
+HKEx ESG Reporting Guide General Disclosures & KPIs Policies & Procedures Explanation/ Reference Section B6 Product Responsibility Information on: - the policies; and - compliance with relevant laws and regulations that have a significant impact on the issuer relating to health and safety, advertising, labelling and privacy matters relating to products and services provided and methods of redress.
+Employee Handbook - Non-Conforming Product Management Procedures - Product Recall Control Procedures - Hazard Identification and Risk Assessment Procedures OUR OPERATION - Product Responsibility & Safety, Intellectual Property & Customer Privacy B7 Anti- corruption Information on: - the policies; and - compliance with relevant laws and regulations that have a significant impact on the issuer relating to bribery, extortion, fraud and money laundering.
+Employee Handbook Code of Ethical Business Conduct OUR OPERATION - Business Conduct B8 Community Investment Policies on community engagement to understand the needs of the communities where the issuer operates and to ensure its activities take into consideration the communities' interests.
+N/A OUR COMMUNITY

-The directors present the report of directors and the audited consolidated financial statements of the Group for the year ended 31 December 2017.
+The directors present the report of directors and the audited consolidated financial statements of the Group for the year ended 31 December 2018.